 Mercosur or Mercosul, officially the Common Market of the South, Latin American trade organization established in 1991 to increase economic cooperation among the countries of E South America.
 It is commonly known as Mercosur or Mercosul from the Spanish and Portuguese names, respectively, for the organization.
-Full members now include Argentina, Brazil, Paraguay, Uruguay, and Venezuela; Bolivia, Chile, Colombia, Ecuador, and Peru are associate members.
+Full members now are Argentina, Brazil, Paraguay, Uruguay, and Venezuela; Bolivia is in the process of becoming a full member.
+Chile, Colombia, Ecuador, Guyana, Peru, and Suriname are associate members.
 The headquarters are in Montevideo, Uruguay.
-Mercosur is gradually eliminating tariffs between member states and at the same time aiming for a low common external duty, and trade between its members has greatly expanded since 1991.
+Mercosur is gradually eliminating tariffs between member states and at the same time aiming for a low common external duty; trade among its members has greatly expanded since 1991.
 A Mercosur parliament was established in 2007.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: International Organizations